Cauliflower Pizza Crust

 - Top crust with sauce, cheese, and toppings to your delight.
 Slide parchment paper and pizza back into the hot oven to cook until cheese is melted, bubbly, and slightly golden, 5 to 7 minutes.
 Remove from oven and allow pizza to cool for a few minutes before cutting and serving.

-Add 1 tablespoon almond meal to the crust with the cheese to give a slightly nutty flavor.
-Add crushed chili flakes if you want a little heat.
+The cauliflower crust is easily customizable: Add a tablespoon of almond meal to the crust with the cheese to give a slightly nutty flavor.
+Add a pinch of crushed chili flakes if you want a bit of heat, or a teaspoon of lemon zest for a little acidity.

 What others are saying